kinnala/scikit-fem/README.md

 - Fixed: `MeshLine.refine` now correctly performs adaptive refinement.
 - Added: `Functional` now supports forms that evaluate to vectors or other tensors.
+- Added: `ElementHex0`, piecewise constant element for hexahedral meshes.
+- Added: `FacetBasis.trace` for restricting solutions to lower dimensional meshes on boundaries or interfaces.

 ### [2.3.0] - 2020-11-24